Hospital tells family brain-dead Georgia woman must carry fetus to birth because of abortion ban

 "Her family deserved the right to have decision-making power about her medical decisions,” Simpson said in a statement.
 “Instead, they have endured over 90 days of retraumatization, expensive medical costs, and the cruelty of being unable to resolve and move toward healing.”

+Thaddeus Pope, a bioethicist and lawyer at Mitchell Hamline School of Law in St. Paul, Minnesota, said while a few states have laws that specifically limit removing treatment from a pregnant woman who is alive but incapacitated, or brain dead, Georgia isn't one of them.

+“Removing the woman's mechanical ventilation or other support would not constitute an abortion,” he said.
+“Continued treatment is not legally required.”

-Lois Shepherd, a bioethicist and law professor at the University of Virginia, said she does not believe Georgia's law requires life support in this case.
+Lois Shepherd, a bioethicist and law professor at the University of Virginia, also said she does not believe life support is legally required in this case.

-But she said whether a state could insist Smith remains on the breathing and other devices is uncertain since the 2022 ruling in Dobbs v.
-Jackson Women's Health Organization, which overturned Roe including that fetuses do not have the rights of people.
+But she said whether a state could insist Smith remains on life support is uncertain since the overturning of Roe, which found that fetuses do not have the rights of people.

 “Pre-Dobbs, a fetus didn’t have any rights,” Shepherd said.
 “And the state’s interest in fetal life could not be so strong as to overcome other important rights, but now we don’t know.”